elebur/ptbtest/docs/introduction.rst

 Installation
 ------------

 PTBtest supports Python versions 3.9 and above.
-It's recommended to user a virtual environment to isolate your project's dependencies from other projects and the system.
+It's recommended to use a virtual environment to isolate your project's dependencies from other projects and the system.
 That said, you can install PTBtest with:

 .. code:: shell